The Fighter and the Kid

 The Fighter and the Kid is a weekly podcast hosted by comedian Bryan Callen and former comedian and former professional UFC fighter Brendan Schaub.
+Each episode ranges from 1-2 hours in length.

 History

 The podcast was co-founded in 2013 by Callen and Schaub.
 The podcast takes its name from Schaub being known as a fighter, while Callen is known in the LA stand-up comedy circuit by his nickname Bryan 'The Kid' Callen.

 In August 2020, Bryan Callen announced a leave of absence from the podcast, after denying allegations of sexual assault or misconduct by four women.
 This came soon after news of sexual misconduct allegations made against Chris D'Elia, a frequent guest on the podcast.
 Callen eventually returned as a regular host during 2021.
 Previous regular guest co-hosts Malik Bazille and Shapel Lacey no longer feature regularly.

 In May 2022, the show was the subject of widespread online controversy when comedian Bobby Lee alleged he had been subject to bullying, threats and harassment by co-hosts Schaub and Callen.
 In the following days, during The Fighter and The Kid episode 796, Callen provided a public apology.